huuff/exobrain/computer-technology/kubernetes/resource-quota.md

 # `ResourceQuota`
 Allows defining resource limits for a [[namespace]].
 The presence of a `ResourceQuota` prevents creating objects that might violate it.
 Having a resource quota means that all created resources must have specified limits.
+You can provide defaults through a [[limit-range]].

 ## Example
 ```yaml